Public Speaking Topics

 Your Brand is Out of Control

-250 million people worldwide are on Facebook.
+Over 1 billion active users worldwide are on Facebook.
 They are your friends, family, employees and bosses.
 Now that we have “social media” and staying connected is commonplace, what do we do to make sure tools such as Facebook, Twitter, blogs and online videos are used responsibly in the workplace?
 What are the pros and cons of your coworkers staying in touch 24/7?
 How can you get the most out of your connections without crossing the line?
 For that matter, where is the line?
 Our presenter can address the social network boundaries and etiquette that come along with constant connection and interaction along with ways your company or organization can utilize those to your full advantage.
 Expect to learan about transparency, branding and crisis management, including what to do when things go wrong.